xdanieldzd/G15Map/README.md

 G1.5Map
 =======

-Something that can somehow, sort of view maps from those amazing prototypes found in May 2018.
-Well, the Gold one anyway, ~~the silver one's untested as of right now~~ and I guess the Silver one, too.
+A rudimentary viewer for the Pokemon Gold/Silver Spaceworld 1997 prototypes (debug builds) found in May 2018.
+Expect bugs, just like in the games themselves.

 Acknowledgements
 ================